SirrorsMoore1975/SirrorsMoore1975/Documents/SECURITYCHALLENGE/README.md

 1. Understand that

-  - Users' data are not assets that are for politics, groups, organization, individual, companies or any entities imaginable to harvest, invested, sold out or manipulate upon.
+    - Users' data are not assets that are for politics, groups, organization, individual, companies or any entities imaginable to harvest, invested, sell, sold out or manipulate upon.
 And that, it is absolutely not for users' tendencies manipulating, or being weaponized to use for or against particular, or group(s) of, user or for any person(s)/group(s) at their benefits/disadvantages.